 2. Don’t leave Uncle Goose blocks on the floor

 Uncle Goose blocks are beautiful.
 So why not leave them laying around?
 Well, blocks are no fun to step on!
 You can trip and fall, or even let out a stream of foul language.
 If you’d like a special place to put your blocks, consider our 32 block wagon or our 28 block wagon.
 Our handsome Upscale Orange Box also makes a dandy storage option.

 3. Don’t use Uncle Goose Blocks as teething toys

 Keep Uncle Goose blocks out of your mouth.
 They aren’t teething toys.
-If you lick or bite a block, you'll be fine.
-So will your children and dogs.
-However, soft basswood blocks don’t hold up well to drool and tooth marks.
-Since babies like to put things in their mouths, this is the main reason we put “Ages 2 and up” on most of our toys.
+Our soft basswood blocks don’t hold up well to drool and tooth marks.
+Since babies like to put things in their mouths, this is one big reason we put “Ages 2 and up” on most of our toys.

 4. Don’t take Uncle Goose Blocks into the bath

 Sure, Uncle Goose Blocks float.
 They’re made of wood!
 But water warps wood.
 Keep your wood toys clean and dry.
 You can clean your blocks lightly with a damp cloth and mild detergent, but avoid getting the embossed sides wet.
 Moisture is more likely to cling to the crevices, making them more susceptible to damage.

 5. Don’t use Uncle Goose blocks as weapons